-Create an account with PubMed, set PubMed to remember your UH affiliation to find full-text faster on your mobile devices.
+Create an account with PubMed, and set PubMed to remember your UH affiliation to find full text faster on your mobile devices.

 Step-by-step instructions:

-PubMed Outside tool lets you set PubMed to remember your UH Mānoa affiliation and thus make accessing full-text easier.
+The PubMed Outside Tool lets you set PubMed to remember your UH Mānoa affiliation, making it easier to access full-text articles.

 What’s happening?

-NCBI is transitioning from using local account passwords (the password you created at NCBI) for logging into NCBI to using only 3rd-party logins (your username and password from Google, Login.gov, ORCiD, your university or research institution account, etc.).
+NCBI is transitioning from using local account passwords (the password you created at NCBI) to only using third-party logins (your username and password from Google, Login.gov, ORCiD, your university or research institution account, etc.).

 What about my account data?